some-natalie/some-natalie/_recipes/chicken-pot-pie.md

 1. **If working hot**, set aside.
 1. **If working cold**, refrigerate.

-### For the pie filling
+### For the filling

 1. Put butter, celery, onions, and carrots into a pot.
 Cook until onions are starting to brown.
 1. Add garlic, parsley, and thyme.
 Cook until garlic is done, about 1 minutes.
 1. Add flour and stir to coat evenly.
 1. **If working hot**, add the other ingredients and cook together until assembly.
 1. **If working cold**, chill this thoroughly, then add the other ingredients that are also cold.
 Stir together well.